 In 2013, Florida Legislature authorized Florida distilleries that annually produce less than 75,000 gallons of spirits to be designated as craft distilleries.
 The craft distillery designation provides an important exemption from Florida’s relatively strict three-tier system, the goal of which is to keep alcoholic beverage manufacturers, distributors, and retailers separate.
 Florida’s Tied House Evil Statute generally prohibits a distillery from participating in any retail operation.
 Before July 1, 2013, Florida distilleries could not sell spirits directly to the public.
 Today, a designated craft distillery is permitted to sell spirits at its own gift shop.

 A distillery must notify the ABT of its decision to qualify as a craft distillery, according to Florida Statutes Section 565.03(2).
 The ABT must approve a sketch or diagram showing the location of the distillery’s gift shop.
-A craft distillery gift shop may sell no more than two sealed bottles to a distillery visitor per year.
+A craft distillery gift shop may sell no more than 6 sealed bottles per brand to each distillery visitor per year.
 A craft distillery must keep a record of purchasers from its gift shop.
 A visitor to a distillery gift shop can take purchased bottles directly, or the distillery can arrange to ship the bottles to the purchaser.

 Other than Tastings, No Consumption at the Distillery